 Due to potential conflicts of interest and boundary issues, we are not able to take students or staff members of The University of Nottingham.

 What we are offering:

-- Each placement is for one day per week, during University term time only.
+- Each placement is for one day per week, in-person, at our University Park campus

 - Supervision offered on a weekly basis from the service within the core theoretical orientation of the trainee.